The Request for Applications (RFA) for the 2013 Specialty Crop Block Grant (SCBG) Program was issued November 1, 2012.

 (2) Agricultural Education

-Projects that improve the public’s knowledge and understanding of specialty crop agriculture and its beneficial importance to the health and well-being of all Californians.
-Examples include:
+that improve the public’s knowledge and understanding of specialty crop

 - Strengthen specialty crop agricultural job training skills for beginning farmers